of Mary L. Wilson and C. Peck

 Dear Mr. Peck:

-a box containing a Tricholoma which may be multiceps [underlined] - but the specimens
+by mail a box containing a Tricholoma which may be multiceps [underlined] -

 The other species in the box is the yellow Amanitopsis that I sent specimens of two years ago nearly.
 You desired me to observe the young forms and report on the color of the gills: I found them pale yellow.
 Can you give me the name of this species?
 It is rather common here & in the Cumberland Mts. - a very pretty thing.
 (It is not A. vaginata).